Intel’s Chief Architect for IoT Security Sven Schrecker talks security, safety, and performance

 For security, the IIC split their industry into three roles: component builders (creating hardware and software), system builders (combining hardware and software) and operational users (end users).
 All three must be considered and accounted for to ensure end-to-end security.

-This week at Hannover Messe, IIC members will showcase the Industrial Internet Security Framework and how the the concept of secure cooperation in a cross-company environment can be applied to solve this challenge.
-Mimicking a real-world, multi-vendor, distributed environment, the demonstration integrates Hannover Messe demos from over 20 IIC member companies and Plattform Industrie 4.0 partner companies respectively into a single security demonstration.
+IIC members recently showcased the Industrial Internet Security Framework and how the the concept of secure cooperation in a cross-company environment can be applied to solve this challenge.
+Mimicking a real-world, multi-vendor, distributed environment, the demonstration integrates demos from over 20 IIC member companies and Plattform Industrie 4.0 partner companies respectively into a single security demonstration.
 It spans multiple booths at the event as well as remote sites around the world.

 We recently caught up with one of the Industrial Internet Security Framework’s primary authors, Sven Schrecker, Chief Architect for Intel’s IoT Security, about the work they’re doing to secure digital transformation in industrial and asset-heavy use-cases.
 Listen below.